learning-zone/spring-boot-basics/README.md

 #### Q. How to implement Exception Handling in Spring Boot?
 Spring Boot provides a number of options for error/exception handling.
-1. **@ExceptionHandler Annotation**: This annotation works at the `@Controller` class level.
+**1. @ExceptionHandler Annotation**: This annotation works at the `@Controller` class level.
 The issue with the approach is only active for the given controller.
 The annotation is not global, so we need to implement in each and every controller.
 ```java
 @RestController
 public class WelcomeController {